moble/quaternionic/README.md

     * `ndarray` (the numpy array underlying the quaternionic array)
     * `flattened` (all dimensions but last are flattened into one)
     * `iterator` (iterate over all quaternions)

-Note that this package makes a distinction between `abs` and `norm` — the latter being the square of the former.
+Note that this package makes a distinction between `abs` and `norm` — the latter being equal to the square of the former.
+This version of the norm is also known as the "Cayley" norm, commonly used when emphasizing the properties of an object in an algebra, as opposed to the "Euclidean" norm more common when emphasizing the properties of an object in a vector space — though of course, algebras are vector spaces with additional structure.
 This choice agrees with the [Boost library's implementation of quaternions](https://www.boost.org/doc/libs/1_74_0/libs/math/doc/html/math_toolkit/value_op.html), as well as this package's forerunner [quaternion](https://github.com/moble/quaternion/blob/99913120b1b2a8a5eb7769c29ee760a236d40880/quaternion.h#L115-L120).
 This also agrees with the corresponding functions on the [C++ standard library's complex numbers](http://www.cplusplus.com/reference/complex/norm/).
 Because this may be confusing, a number of aliases are also provided that may be less confusing.
-For example, some people find the pair `abs` and `abs2` to be more sensible.
+For example, some people find the pair `abs` and `abs2` (meaning the square of `abs`) to be more sensible.

 ## Rotations